vkhazin/elasticsearch-2d-courseware/content/chapter-01/Intro.md

 * Terminology, basic concepts, implementation, setup, and basic operations.
 * Data modeling with ElasticSearch
 * Overview of best practices
-* What’s in a distributed database?
+* Basics of a distributed database
 * Understanding ElasticSearch cluster, shards, and replicas
 * Value of multiple indices, index aliases, and cross-index operations